-The couple ended up selecting The Collegiate Church of St Peter at Westminster, which is commonly referred to as Westminster Abbey.
+The Duke and Duchess of Cambridge selected The Collegiate Church of St Peter at Westminster, which is commonly referred to as Westminster Abbey for their nuptials.

 Westminster Abbey has been a standing tradition as the selected venue for 38 coronations of English and British monarchs.
 The first coronation to be held in the Abbey was of William the Conqueror in 1066.
 This lovely painting of Westminster was done by Giovanni Antonio Canale, known as Canaletto, a proficient Italian painter, during the Rococo era.